New Spanish Restaurant Coming to London's West End

 “I am Basque, and I love food,” Barragan said.
 “But I couldn’t cook only Basque (cuisine) because I love Catalonia, I love Galicia, I love Madrid.
 We want this restaurant to be like a journey around Spain.”

-Richard Vines is chief food critic at Bloomberg.
+Richard Vines, article by chief food critic at Bloomberg.